 The chair also stated that she believes the slow implementation of the enforcement monitor's recommendations could be partially attributable to the fact that the same issues are discussed repeatedly.
-She believes that they should close down discussion of recommendations that both the diversion program and the

-The recently appointed diversion committee chair indicated that she shares the concern that changes to the diversion program in response to some of the enforcement monitor's recommendations have not yet been completed. committee do not think should be implemented at this time and focus on the outstanding recommendations that need to be discussed and implemented.
+She believes that they should close down discussion of recommendations that both the diversion program and the committee do not think should be implemented at this time and focus on the outstanding recommendations that need to be discussed and implemented.
 In addition, the chair believes that the committee should revisit the enforcement monitor's recommendations each year as the diversion program evolves.